KelvinFkr2015/acme_processflow/source/aprime.rst

 ******************

-`A-Prime <https://github.com/ACME-Climate/a-prime>`_ runs a subset of atmospheric plots, as well as the MPAS ocean analysis.
-It is also known as the Coupled Diagnostics.
+`A-Prime <https://github.com/ACME-Climate/a-prime>`_ runs a subset of atmospheric plots, as well as the MPAS ocean analysis including ENSO diagnostics.

 Configuration
 -------------

 The A-Prime diagnostics required significantly more data then other diagnostic packages.
-It can be run in atmospheric only mode by turning off the run_ocean flag, in which case it only requires the ATM files and the RPT files.
-With run_ocean turned on, it requires all the following data.

 .. code-block:: python